-Because of the two channels and limited data pins, it is necessary to assign the profile pins and/or SDIO_1, SDIO_2, and SDIO_3 pins to a dedicated channel.
+Because of the number of available channels and limited data pins, it is necessary to assign the profile pins and/or SDIO_1, SDIO_2, and SDIO_3 pins to a dedicated channel.
 This is controlled by the profile pin configuration (PPC) bits (FR1[14:12]).
 Each of the following modulation descriptions incorporates data pin assignments.